Plumsail/orgchart-docs/source/how-tos/display-dotted-line-managers.rst

 Dotted-line managers for SharePoint List data source
 ----------------------------------------------------

-If you choose the SharePoint List data source, you need to specify mappings of list columns and Org Chart properties in the ‘Data source’ step of the configuration wizard:
+If you choose the SharePoint List data source, you need to specify mappings of list columns and Org Chart properties in the **Data source** step of the configuration wizard:

 .. image:: /../_static/img/how-tos/display-different-types-of-employees/display-dotted-line-managers/org-chart-list-dotted-managers-config.jpg
     :alt: Settings